alephium/docs/docs/wallet/desktop-wallet/getting-started.md

 <img src={require("/img/gs9.png").default} alt="Prompt to enter destination address and amount of transaction" width="auto" style={{ height: '200px' }} />

-1. To send ALPH, simply click on the `Send` button in the left menu.
+1. To send ALPH, simply click on the `Send` button.

 2. Enter the amount of ALPH (e.g. 100) and recipient's address.